 - The third dose at 6 months (if needed)

 - Children 5 years or older with a weak immune system who have not received the vaccine may need 1 dose.
-A child who received a stem cell transplant should receive a 3-dose series starting 6 months after the transplant.
+A child who received a stem cell transplant should receive a 3-dose series starting 6 to 12 months after the transplant.

 - HIV or AIDS